 Africa is the second largest continent on this great Earth, but very few of us know much about this place as perhaps we should.
 Most of us think of Africa as the natural home of some of the world’s greatest animals like lions and giraffe.
 It is also a continent that is home to a massive population of humans, estimated to be about 1.1 billion.
 Below are some more little-known facts about this vast land:

 Animals – Four of the fastest animals in the world live on the African continent.
 The cheetah can reach 70mph in short sprint bursts.
 Wildebeest, lions, and gazelles can all travel at up to 50mph.
 Africa still allows hunting of some of the world’s most dangerous animals including lions, rhinos, leopards, and elephants.
-Discount African Hunts and other safari tours can be found online.
 South Africa has a penguin colony near The Cape, and Madagascar is home to the world’s largest and smallest chameleons.

 People – Nigeria is home to 113 million people, and so is the most densely populated country in Africa.
 Soweto is home to the world’s biggest hospital.
 In Cameroon, you can hear 270 different languages being spoken.
 There are 250 different ethnic groups living there.

 There are many reasons to visit Africa.
 It is rapidly becoming a business center of the world, as well as being the center of precious stones and incredible wildlife.
 There is little chance of becoming bored if you do take on this enormous continent!
 There are so many countries to visit, each with unique cultures and landscapes to discover.
 From Nigeria to the Seychelles, large or small, African countries offer a wealth of interest.